 It seems, then, that only the more proximal caudals of CM 307 were included in the mount in 1907.
 Casts seem to have been used for the more distal elements, replaced with real fossils in 2007, and the accounts of Holland (1906:254), Curtice (1996:73) and Tschopp et al. (2019:20) are all misleading.
 It must be remembered that Holland’s account was written the year before the real fossil mount was constructed, and was focussed on the 1904–1905 creation of the London cast, so that his account of which caudals were used specifies which were the sources of cast elements for that mount.
 It is natural to assume, but not necessarily correct, that the real fossil mount used the bones that the casts were taken from.
 If Curtice (1996) and Tschopp et al. (2019) drew their information from Holland (1906) and made this understandable assumption, that might account for the misreporting.

 The most likely conclusion is that only the anteriormost 20 of the CM 207 caudals were included in the 1907 mount, the remaining 18 being provided as casts, with the real material remaining in collections until 2006.
-But it is also possible that all 38 caudals of CM 307 were indeed incorporated into the original mount, but that the eighteen most distal were subsequently removed and replaced with casts.
+But it is also possible that all 38 caudals of CM 307 were indeed incorporated into the original mount, but that the eighteen most distal caudals were subsequently removed and replaced with casts.
 This may have been due to the risk of theft, as these small bones would have been easy targets for souvenir-hunters in the days when the tail was mounted at ground level.
 If this was the case, then it would have been natural to return the real caudals to the tail when it was reposed in its present elevated posture, far out of reach of museum visitors.

 One further oddity is that Fraley’s photographs show that two separate caudals of CM 307 were labelled 38A and 38B.
 This would seem to indicate either that the caudals described as 37–73 actually totalled 38 rather than 37; or that a sequence of 37 caudals filling positions 37–73 were actually numbered 37, 38A, 38B and 39–72.
 Once more, we have not been able to locate records or correspondence that would enable us to settle this point.